gravitational/teleport/docs/4.3/architecture/teleport_nodes.md

 * The node **role** (i.e. `node,proxy`) encoded as a certificate extension
 * The cert **TTL** (time-to-live)

-A Teleport Cluster is a set of one or more machines whose public keys are signed by the same certificate authority (CA) operating in the Auth Server.
+A Teleport Cluster is a set of one or more machines whose certificates are signed by the same certificate authority (CA) operating in the Auth Server.
 A certificate is issued to a node when it joins the cluster for the first time.
 Learn more about this process in the [Auth